MarsBased/marsbased-website-old/_posts/2014-03-30-Celebrating-the-first-Martian-year.markdown

 ###Learn by doing###

 Perhaps the best decision we have adopted at MarsBased was to always keep busy.
 Without a doubt, we learn by doing.
-In just one year we've learnt more than what we would have learnt by reading expensive publications or in an MBA.
+In just one year, we've learnt more than what we would have learnt by reading expensive publications or in an MBA.

 We have also refined our company culture by applying our values in our daily routine.
 We like to make better stuff by simplifying it, so we simplified our communication workflows and tool belt.
 Every week we devote some time to improve our routines and working methods to increase our productivity.

-At MarsBased we also like to adopt new technologies.
+At MarsBased, we also like to adopt new technologies.
 Our latest adoptions have been <a href="http://jekyllrb.com/" title="Jekyll" target="_blank">Jekyll</a>, <a href="http://coffeescript.org/" title="Coffeescript" target="_blank">Coffeescript</a> for our developments.
 We've as well cut down on communication channels by adopting <a href="https://slack.com/" title="Slack" target="_blank">Slack</a>.

 ###Community giveback###

-MarsBased are fully committed to contribute to the entrepreneurial scene that saw us grow.
+MarsBased are fully committed to contributing to the entrepreneurial scene that saw us grow.
 More than half a year ago we created <a href="http://marsbased.com/blog/2013/11/07/startup-circle-barcelona/" title="Startup Circle" target="_blank">Startup Circle</a> with some friends, and now has grown to over 7 startups and more than 15 participants.
 Startup Circle helps new companies getting real by helping one another.

 MarsBased has also lately become the technological partner of <a href="http://www.startupgrind.cat" title="Startup Grind Barcelona" target="_blank">Startup Grind Barcelona</a>, for which we are building a killer website at <a href="http://www.startupgrind.cat" title="Startup Grind Barcelona" target="_blank">www.startupgrind.cat</a>.